segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 **Entity Conditions**

-When filtering on entity properties, you can dynamically reference the value of another entity column (from the same branch at the same level or above it),profile trait, or enter a constant value.
+When filtering on entity properties, you can dynamically reference the value of another entity column (from the same entity branch at the same level or above it), profile trait, or enter a constant value.
 You can only dynamically reference properties of the same data type.
 Dynamic references are only supported for certain operators depending on the data type:
 NUMBER data type: equals, not equals, less than, greater than, less than or equal, greater than or equal STRING data type: equals, not equals, contains, does not contain, starts with, ends with